Robztar/WebGroupProject/README.md

 The purpose of this page is to explain to the user the reason why the club exists.
 The page gives a brief description of the club, a "What we do" section exhibiting what the club has done/is doing for its members and a slideshow of pictures of C.H.I.P.S. related events in the past.

 * ### Meet Our Members
-The purpose of this page is the let the user be aware of the regime for the that academic year.
+The purpose of this page is the let the user be aware of the regime for the current academic year.

 * ### Contact Us
 This page serves the purpose of giving the user an oppurtunity to reach out the the executive team.
 The user is able to give there name, email, the purpose of the enquiry, their message, and an oppurtunity to join the clubs newsletter.